Heraldic badges of the Royal Air Force: Squadrons and stations

-Squadrons would often use insignia reflecting where they had served, RAF stations would more often than not use a local landmark or item particular to that area.
-RAF St Eval had a church in the middle of their badge (St Uvelus) which, when the airfield was being built, was under threat of demolition.
+Squadrons would often use insignia reflecting where they had served, RAF stations would often use a local landmark or item particular to that area.
+RAF St Eval had a church in the middle of their badge, St Uvelus, which was under threat of demolition when the airfield was being built.
 It survived and became a repository for remembrance of fallen comrades.
 It also acted as a sign to crews that they were nearly home.

 RAF Scampton's badge has a bow and arrow insignia.
-This represented the airfield (the arrow) and the moving of the A15 (the bow) so that the runway could be extended to 10,000 ft which necessitated the bow formation of the road at the eastern end of the airfield.
-The station badge for RAF Waddington consists of a small part of Lincoln Cathedral, again a focussing point for crews returning from active missions.
-The badge was not approved until 1954 by Elizabeth II.
+This represented the airfield (the arrow) and the moving of the A15 (the bow) so that the runway could be extended to 10,000 ft, which necessitated the bow formation of the road at the eastern end of the airfield.
+The station badge for RAF Waddington consists of a small part of Lincoln Cathedral, a focussing point for crews returning from active missions.
+The badge was approved in 1954 by Elizabeth II.

 Other stations had badges designed to reflect their role.
 In 1957, RAF Marham was awarded their new badge which depicted a blue bull as its insignia and the motto of Deter.
 The motto indicated their base's new role in the nuclear deterrent role and the bull symbolised that deterrence.
 The colour blue is thought to have a been a nod towards the Blue Danube, the RAF's first atomic bomb.